bitnami/containers/bitnami/wordpress/README.md

-# Bitnami package for WordPress
+# Bitnami Secure Image for WordPress

 ## What is WordPress?